zhangxuan1918/FaceFusion/README.md

 # License

 NON-COMMERCIAL USE: The license granted is for internal, non-commercial research, evaluation or testing purposes only.
-Any use of the DATA or its contents to manufacture or sell products or technologies (or portions thereof) either directly or indirectly for any direct or indirect for-profit purposes is strictly prohibited.
+Any use of the DATA/CODE or its contents to manufacture or sell products or technologies (or portions thereof) either directly or indirectly for any direct or indirect for-profit purposes is strictly prohibited.
-NO WARRANTY: The data are provided "as is" and any express or implied warranties are disclaimed.
+NO WARRANTY: The data/code are provided "as is" and any express or implied warranties are disclaimed.
-NO DISTRIBUTION: You are not allowed to sublicense or distribute the DATA in whole or in part to any third party.
+NO DISTRIBUTION: You are not allowed to sublicense or distribute the DATA/CODE in whole or in part to any third party.

 BFM model: https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads